-In 2009 the first Cloud Computing solution in either the SLM or IWMS industries was released and in 2010 the first product to support the expected, new FASB guidelines was introduced.
+This led to the introduction of the first Cloud Computing solution in the IWMS industry in 2009 and the first product to support the expected, new FASB guidelines in 2010.

 Lucernex began as the industry visionary in 2000 with a SaaS-delivered full lifecycle enterprise corporate real estate software system to manage all aspects of any real estate holding.
-We have continued our initial focus on the Retail market.
+While our initial focus was on the Retail market we have broadened our capabilities over the years to include Healthcare, Financial Services, Service Providers and the broader Corporate market.
 We have never deviated from our goal of creating a single platform, single database solution that is high performing, easy to implement and inexpensive to maintain.
-We are the only SLM or Retail IWMS product on the market today that can deliver the entire functional lifecycle on a single JAVA platform and single database with no third party licenses required.
-We have also maintained our technology visionary status with the first Cloud solution (The Lucernex Cloud) in 2009 and the first upgrade for lease administration and lease analysis to handle the new, proposed FASB / GAAP rules in 2010.
-On 2011 we innovated again with the first SLM or IWMS solution to support iPad and Tablet computer use which we are extending in 2012 with a unique interface just for iPads and Tablets.
-Stay tuned for more innovations in 2012!
+We are the only full lifecycle IWMS product on the market today that can deliver the entire functional lifecycle on a single JAVA platform and single database with no third party licenses required.
+We have also maintained our technology visionary status with the first Cloud solution (IWMSCloud) in 2009, the first upgrade for lease administration and lease analysis to handle the new FASB / GAAP rules in 2010 and the first fully enabled tablet based IWMS in 2011.
+We remain the only True Cloud IWMS as of 2014.